 The aim of BigData@Heart is to improve patient outcomes and reduce the societal burden of heart failure, atrial fibrilation and acute coronary syndrome (ACS) in Europe.

 BigData@Heart’s ultimate ambition is to unlock the societal, scientific, clinical and industrial value of current and future European data sets by fully realising the potential big data approaches have for cardiovascular diseases.
+Read the press release.

 This is an Innovative Medicines Innitiatives (IMI) funded project.

 In this project, leading European scientific teams which have created large relevant population cohorts, mostly dedicated to Sundden Cardiac Arrest (SCA) research, join forces to fully exploit available data towards improving SCA management.
 This will be done by: